goloshubov/precheck/README.md

 ```
 \
 \
-To make plays output more readable add display_skipped_hosts = no into ansible.cfg default section.
+To make plays output more readable add display_skipped_hosts = no into the default section of ansible.cfg.